SAP-samples/teched2024-AD181/exercises/ex1.1/README.md

 <img src="images/image7.png"
 style="width:6.5in;height:3.09444in" />

-12. **SAP Build Code will be opened, based on SAP Business Application Studio - in the background.**
+12. **SAP Build Code will be opened, with an empty storyboard for your project artifacts.**

 - **Please allow some time for SAP Build Code to open!**